top of page

 What is involved

-Visual assessment of the preparation and external look of the weld with the use of a magnifying glass, Measuring gages, ruler, torch.
+Visual assessment of the preparation and external appearance of the weld using a magnifying glass, Measuring gages, ruler, and torch.

 shutterstock_1499255504.jpg